twvacek/superscs/README.md

 Detailed documentation can be found [here](https://kul-forbes.github.io/scs).

 ### Cite SuperSCS
-SuperSCS is based on the SuperMann algorithmic scheme.
+SuperSCS is based on the SuperMann algorithmic scheme; see:

-Please, cite SuperSCS as follows:

-`A. Themelis and P. Patrinos, SuperMann: a superlinearly convergent algorithm for finding fixed points of nonexpansive operators, arXiv:1609.06955, 2017`
+A. Themelis and P. Patrinos, "SuperMann: a superlinearly convergent algorithm for finding fixed points of nonexpansive operators," arXiv:1609.06955, 2017.